-Carbohydrates consisting of three or more sugar molecules qualify as complex carbohydrates.
-Grains, cereals, starchy vegetables and fibrous vegetables, for example, are complex carbs.
-However, not all complex carbs are considered healthy choices.
-Refined grains, for example, are stripped of fiber during the milling process.
-Additionally, starchy vegetables such as potatoes, corn and green peas each affect your blood sugar levels at different rates and to different degrees.
-According to the Harvard School of Public Health, the starch in fried potatoes converts to blood sugar almost as quickly as pure glucose.
+Refined carbs, such as those found in white flour, for example, are stripped of fiber during the milling process.
+Additionally, starchy vegetables, such as potatoes, corn and green peas, all affect your blood sugar levels at different rates and to different degrees.
+According to the Harvard T.H.
+Chan School of Public Health, the starch in fried potatoes converts to blood sugar almost as quickly as the sugar in candy or soda.

-You may have heard that foods you eat right before bed turn to fat.
-Although it's true that calories not needed to meet immediate energy demands are stored as glycogen or fat, this is a basic metabolic process that takes place after meals or snacks, regardless of the time of day.
-Ultimately, the total number of calories you consume -- and not the calorie source or the timing -- determines how much weight you lose or gain.
+You may have heard that foods you eat right before bed turn to fat, and it's true that any calories not needed to meet immediate energy demands are stored as glycogen or fat.
+But this is a basic metabolic process that takes place after meals or snacks, regardless of the time of day.
+Ultimately, the total number of calories you consume and don't burn off — not the calorie source or the timing — determines how much weight you lose or gain.

 Foods that combine complex carbohydrates and protein, such as peanut butter on wheat bread or cereal with skim milk, may even help you sleep.
 Carbohydrates help deliver the amino acid tryptophan, which has a soporific effect, to your brain, explains the National Sleep Foundation.

 As for weight concerns, your body is constantly using energy from recently consumed food, storing excess calories as fat and releasing energy from glycogen and fat stores to meet demand.
 Weight gain or weight loss takes place over days and weeks rather than hours.
 Consult with your doctor about your food choices and meal timing if you have a diet-related illness such as diabetes.